-The controversy surrounding the measles vaccine and vaccinations in general have been in the media spotlight recently as a result of the measles outbreak that began last December at Disneyland.
-More than 100 measles cases in half a dozen states have been reported, which were directly linked to visitors or workers at Disneyland, according to California Health Officials.
+The controversy surrounding the measles vaccine and vaccinations in general have been in the media spotlight recently as a result of the measles outbreak that began both locally and nationally.
+Hundreds of measles cases have been reported worldwide, according to California Health Officials.

 Measles can cause vision loss and blindness